rgluys/Python-Fundamentals/README.md

 ## Game Play

 Here is the game play in action.
-The game board and PC's first move is made.
-I enter a number for each of my moves.
-The PC and I alternate moves until the game is over:
+The game board and PC's first move is immediately printed.
+The player enters a number for each of their chosen moves.
+The PC and the player alternate moves until the game is over.
+THe player wins in this short video.

 <img src="tictactoe.gif" height="400" width="800">

 ### Logging

 Simplified logging function with a custom entry that can be placed anywhere in the application.
-This useful for debugging and generating audit trails:
+This method is useful for debugging, generating business-focused data, and audit trails:

 ![Logging1](logging1.png)